venitahagerty/ccpp-doc/CCPPtechnical/source/ConstructingSuite.rst

    </suite>

 -------------------------------
-Operational GFS v16beta Suite
+GFS v16beta Suite
 -------------------------------

-Here is the :term:`SDF` for the physics suite equivalent to the operational GFS v16beta in the :term:`UFS` Atmosphere, which employs various groups and subcycling:
+Here is the :term:`SDF` for the physics suite equivalent to the GFS v16beta in the :term:`UFS` Atmosphere, which employs various groups and subcycling:

 .. code-block:: xml